Has (region): Settlements

+Terrain

+Based on the geographical relief, Hasi is divided into three parts: Brija, Guri and Rrafshi, which together are usually known as Hasi i Thatë.
+It is distinguished by the diversity of relief forms such as the Kruma hollow, the Planit plain, the Vlahnës coast up to the highest passes and peaks.
+It has a forest area of 23,200 ha, bare area of 760 ha, arable and urban area of 8,500 ha, pastures and meadows of 4,430 ha and non-productive area of 8,361 ha.
+The average altitude of the Has highlands is 662m above sea level and increases from west to east and from southeast to northeast.
+The mountains of the northwestern unit, starting from Pashtriku in the center, are divided into two mountain ranges (Pashtrik-Krajlica and Pashtrik-Tregtan).

 Climate

-The highland of Has territory, on geographical basis has a climate of three main types such as: a) Continental climate with elements of Mediterranean Climate elements in the valley of the Drina and b) mountain climate which reigns in the hilly areas of Has.
-The Has part in which the impact of the Mediterranean climate is felt is characterized with hot and dry summers, with little precipitation.
+The highlands of Has have three primary climates: a continental climate with elements of Mediterranean climate in the valley of the Drina, and a mountain climate which reigns in the hilly areas of Has.
+The parts that are affected by the Mediterranean climate are characterized with hot and dry summers and little precipitation.
 The average annual temperature reaches 11.4C.
-The month of January is the coldest month in this region where the average temperature is 0.4C - 0.9C, while higher temperatures meet during July and August with 22C and 22 C. Average amount of precipitation in Has ranges from 700 to 800 mm.
+The month of January is the coldest month in this region with the average temperature being 0.4C - 0.9C, and higher temperatures during July and August of 22 C. The average amount of precipitation in Has ranges from 700 to 800 mm.

 Natural resources

-Hasi is considered to be very rich in natural resources and the main region is Vlanes with about 3,000,000 tons of chrome reserves containing 30-32% of Cr_{2}O_{3} and special troops with over 40%.
-In this district there are other deposits in Gajrep, Gzhime, Perollaj and Mac, which are known with around 300,000 tonnes of chrome reserves.
+Hasi is considered to be rich in natural resources.
+These can be primarily found in the region of Vlanes with about 3,000,000 tons of chrome reserves containing 30-32% of Cr_{2}O_{3} and special troops with over 40%.
+In this district, there are other deposits in the villages of Gajrep, Gzhime, Perollaj and Mac, with around 300,000 tonnes of chrome reserves.

-Except chrome, there also known other copper viin deposits of quartz - sulfide in the massive Gabror in the areas of Nikolic 1 and 2 with about 2,000,000 tons of reserves, Golaj is considered to have around 1,000,000 tons.
-Mines of Golaj and Kurma are closed and are not being used.
+Aside from chrome, there are also other known copper viin deposits of quartz - sulfide in the massive Gabror in the areas of Nikolic 1 and 2 with about 2,000,000 tons of reserves.
+Golaj is considered to have around 1,000,000 tons.
+The mines of Golaj and Kurma are closed and are not being used.
 The distinguished copper reserves in the Has district are: Nikoliq-Golaj area, Krumë, Zahrisht, in the Has district.
-Albania is a big source of chromium and its areas with deposits are Vlahna and Perollaj.
+Albania is a major source of chromium and its areas with deposits are Vlahna and Perollaj.
 Areas rich in ferronickel and nickel silicate are those of Muç - Has areas with the fields of Gjinaj and Domaj along the lake shore of Fierza.
-Copper deposits of the Kruma Golaj, though with reservations, are off interest from business use due to the poor quality of the district minerals.
+Copper deposits of the Kruma Golaj, though with reservations, are unable to be used in business transactions due to the poor quality of the district minerals.
 They have underground counts for 14 million tons of chrome reserves.